MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecuritySecureScoreControlProfile.md

 ### -ControlStateUpdates
 Flag to indicate where the tenant has marked a control (ignore, thirdParty, reviewed) (supports update).
-To construct, see NOTES section for CONTROLSTATEUPDATES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for CONTROLSTATEUPDATES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphSecureScoreControlStateUpdate[]